 Single appliances, where all networking, connectivity, and security functionality are fully integrated into a single, coherent system, are always going to be much more efficient than disparate solutions that work to serve individual purposes.
 This means that security must be deployed not as an isolated overlay but as an integrated feature that makes it easy to protect constantly changing network functions like bandwidth sharing and link error corrections.
 At the same time, an integrated approach also ensures that performance is not compromised even when it comes to processor-intensive activities such as deep inspection of complex VPN connection overlays.

-Cost reductions: Being cost-effective is an essential goal for most organizations.
+Being cost-effective is an essential goal for most organizations.
 This can be achieved by replacing low-bandwidth, high-cost WANs with high-bandwidth, low-cost broadband connections.
 With an integrated solution, IT teams can create and automate site-to-site VPNs that form a meshed interconnected overlay between branch offices, the cloud, and corporate data centers.
 Additionally, they can ensure consistent, policy-based enforcement and protection across the distributed network, and even inspect traffic between offices as well as all application traffic in real time – a positive shift away from the deployment of isolated security practices.

-Reduced complexity: When security and networking are managed through a single interface, organizations will avoid the complexities often associated with WAN management, configuration, and orchestration.
+When security and networking are managed through a single interface, organizations will avoid the complexities often associated with WAN management, configuration, and orchestration.
 This single-pane-of-glass view will not only help to improve control and visibility, but it will also lessen the amount of time needed to provision leased lines and MPLS and then implement an effective security strategy.
 With faster recognition of locations, customers will also be able to quickly troubleshoot challenges with ease.

-Improved performance: One survey found that enterprise organizations that deploy SD-WAN use 50% more bandwidth than those that depend on traditional WAN connections.
+One survey found that enterprise organizations that deploy SD-WAN use 50% more bandwidth than those that depend on traditional WAN connections.
 This bandwidth provides more effective application accessibility, more robust workflow support, and enhanced productivity, resulting in a distinct competitive advantage for these organizations.
 And as these bandwidth needs grow, an integrated SD-WAN solution can enable customers to dynamically scale bandwidth capacity based on their specific requirements through the use of advanced networking functionality.
 Through this practice, customers can tick all the boxes for high-application performance without leaving gaps in security or having to play catch up to protect their networks.

 Your customers can accomplish much more with Secure SD-WAN capabilities than with a traditional SD-WAN solution.
-Secure SD-WAN provides users with direct connectivity to enterprise branches while reducing WAN costs, thereby simplifying their infrastructures and achieving higher performance.
+Secure SD-WAN benefits provide users with direct connectivity to enterprise branches while reducing WAN costs, thereby simplifying their infrastructures and achieving higher performance.
 By leveraging an integrated Secure SD-WAN solution, enterprise customers can easily manage internet connectivity and performance while simultaneously eliminating the costs associated with implementing separate security solutions as an overlay for an unsecured SD-WAN.

 Take a security-driven approach to networking to improve user experience and simplify operations at the WAN edge with Fortinet’s Secure SD-WAN solution.